Predictive and Preventative Support

 How it works:

 Our customers can expect to see subscribe to outage when creating an incident in SAP ONE Support Launchpad.
 Selecting the cloud system triggers a validation check for any planned and unplanned downtimes that currently affect the selected cloud system/tenant.
-Should an outage be detected, you are provided with real-time information and offered a one-click subscription which ensures you receive all relevant outage, removing the need to create a case.
+Should a downtime be detected, you are provided with real-time information and offered a one-click subscription which ensures you receive all relevant downtime updates, removing the need to create a case.

 What are the advantages of subscribing instead of creating a support case?